Red states and blue states

+Summary of last four gubernatorial election results in each state:

-Party affiliation of current United States state and territorial governors as of July 2025:
+Party affiliation of current United States state and territorial governors as of January 2026:

-Starting with the 2000 United States presidential election, the terms red state and blue state have referred to US states whose voters vote predominantly for one party—the Republican Party in red states and the Democratic Party in blue states—in presidential and other statewide elections.
-By contrast, states where the predominant vote fluctuates between Democratic and Republican candidates are known as swing states or purple states.
+Starting with the 2000 United States presidential election, the term red state has been used to refer to states which predominantly vote for the Republican Party, and the term blue state has been used to refer to states which predominantly vote for the Democratic Party.
+By contrast, states where the predominant vote fluctuates between Democratic and Republican nominees are known as swing states or purple states.
 Examining patterns within states reveals that the reversal of the two parties' geographic bases has happened at the state level, but it is more complicated locally, with urban–rural divides associated with many of the largest changes.

 Incumbent senators.
 Red and blue denote two Republican or two Democratic senators respectively.
 Purple states denote one Republican and one Democrat from the state.
 Light blue stripes denote one independent senator (who caucuses with the Democrats).

-All states contain both liberal and conservative voters (i.e., they are "purple") and only appear blue or red on the electoral map because of the winner-take-all system used by most states in the Electoral College.
-However, the perception of some states as "blue" and some as "red", based on plurality or majority support for either main party, was reinforced by a degree of partisan stability from election to election—from the 2016 presidential election to the 2020 presidential election, only five states changed "color"; and as of 2024, 35 out of 50 states have voted for the same party in every presidential election since the red-blue terminology was popularized in 2000, with only 15 having swung between the 2000 presidential election and the 2024 election.
-Although many red states and blue states stay in the same category for long periods, they may also switch from blue to red or from red to blue over time.
+All states contain both Democratic voters and Republican voters (i.e., they are "purple") and only appear blue or red on the electoral map because of the winner-take-all system used by most states in the Electoral College.
+However, the perception of some states as "blue" and others as "red", based on plurality or majority support for either party, was reinforced by a degree of partisan stability from election to election—from the 2016 presidential election to the 2020 presidential election, only five states changed "color"; as of 2024, 35 out of 50 states have voted for the same party in every presidential election since the red-blue terminology was popularized in 2000, with only 15 having swung between the 2000 presidential election and 2024 election.
+Although many red states and blue states stay in the same category for long periods, they may also switch from either blue to red or red to blue over time.